Contracting Framework

 The purpose of our contracting framework is to deliver value.
 Our approach is to secure a solid base of earnings and cash flow by maintaining a balanced contract portfolio that optimizes our realized price.

 - First, we build a long-term contract portfolio by layering in volumes over time.
-In addition to our committed sales, we will compete for customer demand in the market where we think we can obtain value and, in general, as part of longer-term contracts.
-We will take advantage of opportunities the market provides, where it makes sense from an economic, logistical, diversification and strategic point of view.
-Those opportunities may come in the form of spot, mid-term or long-term demand, and will be additive to our current committed sales.
+We will compete for customer demand in the market where we think we can obtain value and, in general, as part of longer-term contracts.
+Our contracting decisions always factor in who the customer is, our desire for regional diversification, the product form, logistical factors, and our broader corporate strategy.
+Contracting opportunities may come in various forms and will be additive to our current committed sales.

-Ultimately, our goal is to protect and extend the value of our contract portfolio on terms that recognize the value of our assets, including future development projects, and pricing mechanisms that provide adequate protection when prices go down and exposure to rising prices.
+Ultimately, our goal is to protect and extend the value of our contract portfolio on terms that recognize the value of our assets, including future development projects, and achieve pricing mechanisms that provide adequate protection when prices go down and exposure to rising prices.
 We believe using this framework will allow us to create long-term value.
-Our focus will continue to be on ensuring we have the financial capacity to execute on our strategy and self-manage risk.
+Our focus will continue to be on ensuring we have the financial capacity to execute our strategy and self-manage risk.

 Long-term contracting

 Uranium is not traded in meaningful quantities on a commodity exchange.
 Utilities have historically bought the majority of their uranium and fuel services products under long-term contracts that are bilaterally negotiated with suppliers.
-The spot market is discretionary and typically used for one-time volumes, not to satisfy annual demand.
+The spot market is discretionary and typically used for small one-time volumes, not to satisfy annual demand.
 We sell uranium and fuel products and services directly to nuclear utilities around the world as uranium concentrates, UO2 and UF6, conversion services, or fuel fabrication and reactor components for CANDU heavy water reactors.
-We have a solid portfolio of long-term sales contracts that reflect our reputation as a proven, reliable supplier of geographically stable supply, and the long-term relationships we have built with our customers.
+We have a solid portfolio of long-term sales contracts that reflects our reputation as a proven, reliable supplier of geographically stable supply, and the long-term relationships we have built with our customers.

-We deliver the majority of our uranium under long-term contracts each year, some of which are tied to market-related pricing mechanisms quoted at time of delivery.
+We deliver the majority of our uranium under long-term contracts each year, some of which are tied to market-related pricing mechanisms quoted at the time of delivery.
 Therefore, our net earnings and operating cash flows are generally affected by changes in the uranium price.
 Market prices are influenced by the fundamentals of supply and demand, market access and trade policy issues, geopolitical events, disruptions in planned supply and demand, and other market factors.
+The objectives of our contracting strategy are to:

 - optimize realized price by balancing exposure to future market prices while providing some certainty for our future earnings and cash flow

-We have a portfolio of long-term contracts, each bilaterally negotiated with customers, that have a mix of base-escalated pricing and market-related pricing mechanisms, including provisions that provide exposure to rising market prices and also protect us when the market price is declining.
+We have a portfolio of long-term contracts, each bilaterally negotiated with customers, that have a mix of base-escalated pricing and market-related pricing mechanisms, including provisions that provide exposure to rising market prices while also protecting us when the market price is declining.
 This is a balanced and flexible approach that allows us to adapt to market conditions, put a floor on our average realized price and deliver the best value over the long term.

 This approach has allowed our realized price to outperform the market during periods of weak uranium demand, and we expect it will enable us to realize increases linked to higher market prices in the future.